guidovossen/mmm/instructions/marketing-flyer-instructions.md

 ## OUTPUT REQUIREMENTS
 Deliver complete HTML file with all customizations applied, ready for immediate use in print or digital distribution.

-**Note**: Always use the GitHub file read tool to access `instructions/marketing-flyer-instructions.md` for the most current template version before beginning any customization work.
+**Note**: Always use the get-styleguide tool to access the most current template version before beginning any customization work.

 ---

 ## REFERENCE TEMPLATE